asheroto/Microsoft-Exchange-Memory-Limits/README.md

 # Exchange Cache Memory Limits Made Easy

 **Microsoft Exchange has a way to limit the amount of cache memory it is using**.
-It's not perfect, but it *really helps* when your server *isn't* packed with 128GB of RAM.
+It's not perfect, but it *really helps* when your server *isn't* packed with 128 GB of memory.

 **Real world example:** By adjusting these settings, Exchange Server 2019 can run on a server with 8-16 GB if you have less than 50 users (considering your database size is reasonably small).
 I have seen this happen for several clients.
-In comparison, Microsoft's minimum recommend RAM requirement is 128 GB.
-You must keep in mind, they are mostly serving Exchange Server to businesses with over 500 users, which in that case, 128 GB seems reasonable!
+In comparison, Microsoft's minimum recommend memory requirement is 128 GB.
+You must keep in mind, they are mostly selling Exchange Server to businesses with over 500 users, which in that case, 128 GB seems reasonable!

-By default, Exchange will just consume your entire computer's RAM for cache purposes.
-Depending on how many users you have, and what your server is used for, or how much RAM you have, this can become a real pain.
+By default, Exchange will just consume your entire computer's memory for cache purposes.
+Depending on how many users you have, and what your server is used for, or how much memory you have, this can become a real pain.

-Normally to change the cache settings you have to go into ADSI Edit, go through a long rabbit hole of clicking, then changing parameters, doing some math depending on the page file size, BLAH.
+Normally to change the cache settings you have to go into ADSI Edit, go through a long rabbit hole of clicking, then changing pamemoryeters, doing some math depending on the page file size, BLAH.

 ---